crobi/rpg-cards/README.md

 - Run `npm start` to run the local HTTP server, then open one of the indicated URLs (e.g. http://localhost:8080) in your browser.
 Please use localhost instead of other aliases, since it is treated as a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 This enables access to more advanced JavaScript features.

----

-Do you want me to make it more formal (e.g., documentation style) or more casual (developer guide style)?

 To deply the generator into a website:

 - Deploy the content of the `./generator` folder to your server (i.e. using an FTP client)